With 40 years of history and plenty of memorable title-deciders, the home of the Brazilian Grand Prix is a special place

 The circuit also hosts national racing events throughout the year, and previously held the 6 Hours of Sao Paulo – a round of the World Endurance Championship – between 2012 and 2014.

-After being absent from the Formula 1 calendar in 2020 due to the coronavirus pandemic (the first time the race hasn’t been held since 1973), the Brazilian Grand Prix returns in 2021 with a new name and a new promoter.
+After being absent from the Formula 1 calendar in 2020 due to the coronavirus pandemic (the first time the race hasn’t been held since 1973), the Brazilian Grand Prix returned in 2021 with a new name and a new promoter.
 Plans to move the race to a new circuit in Rio de Janeiro have also been shelved.
-Thanks to support from the local government, the race will be known as the 2021 São Paulo Grand Prix.
+Thanks to support from the local government, the race is now known as the São Paulo Grand Prix.
 It has a contract with Formula 1 until at least 2025.

 Upcoming events at Interlagos